 The Communication Matrix is a fantastic tool created to assess early communicators and guide intervention development.

 The communication matrix breaks down early communication into the following five levels:

 1. Preintentional Behavior (0-3 months) – In this stage, we see behaviors, but they are not under the child’s control.
-They reflect the general state or feelings of the child.
-We might see an infant cry due to hunger or the need for a diaper change.
+Because they reflect the general state or feelings of the child.
+For Instance; We might see an infant cry due to hunger or the need for a diaper change.
 Typically the caregiver interprets the behaviors of a child to determine their needs.

 2. Intentional Behavior (3-8 months) – Children control behaviors, like body movements, eye gaze, and vocalizations.
 They are not communicating intentionally yet.

 Intentional Communication Starts

 3. Unconventional Communication (6-12 months) – In this stage, children are using “unconventional pre-symbolic” behaviors to communicate intentionally.
-The behaviors are considered unconventional as they would not be appropriate for an older child.
+The behaviors are unconventional as they would not be appropriate for an older child.
 The behaviors are not symbolic; they do not have a specific meaning.
 Children may cry or vocalize for the desired item or to be held.

 4. Conventional Communication (12-18 months) – The pre-symbolic behaviors are used purposefully and are socially acceptable.
-These behaviors may be maintained in further stages.
-Some examples of these behaviors are hugging, pointing, waving, joint attention sharing, and gesturing.
+Further stages may maintain these behaviors.
+For example; hugging, pointing, waving, joint attention sharing, and gesturing.

 Symbolic Communication Starts

-5. Concrete Symbols (12-24 months) – Concrete symbols are used to communicate.
+5. Concrete Symbols (12-24 months) communication using concrete symbols is common.
 Concrete symbols look or feel like the item they represent—for example, a cup representing a drink or a shoe picture to represent a shoe.
 While most children skip this stage and use abstract symbols, we may work or have children who communicate with concrete symbols.

 6. Abstract symbols (12-24 months) – Vocalizations (speech), sign language, written words, and braille are all examples of abstract symbols.
 These symbols do not match the object or the idea they represent.